Cos d'Estournel's photo library has kindly provided this beautiful picture.

 Cos d’Estournel 1986 95p

 Tasted twice - last time in April 2022.
 Consistent notes.
-After a solar 1985, everything returned to a more classic Bordeaux style in 1986.
+After a solar year in 1985, everything returned to a more classic Bordeaux style in 1986.
 Cos was a traditional St.Estephe wine with a lot to offer.
-Full-bodied, big fruit intensity, mineral, wet earth.
-Cabernet Sauvignon in full blossom, great structure, and midpalate.
+Full-bodied, big fruit intensity, Mineral, wet earth.
+Cabernet Sauvignon is in full blossom, and the wine has excellent structure and midpalate.
 Vibrant.
-Long meaty finish.
-Many years to go.
+It's a long, meaty finish.
+There are many years to go.

 Cos d'Estournel 1985 96p